Crispy Skinned Chicken Breast with Herb Sauce

 - 1 tbsp chopped fresh herb of choice oregano, tarragon, etc

 - Preheat your oven to 450 degrees F.

 - Set a wire cooling rack on top of a baking sheet, and lay your chicken breasts on the rack.
 Season the chicken breasts with plenty of salt and pepper (add more than you think you will need…I put about 1/4 tsp of salt on each breast).
 The salt not only seasons the chicken but will help draw moisture out of the skin, making it EXTRA CRISPYYYYYYY!

-- Roast the chicken for 30-35 minutes (depending on the size of the breasts) until the interior reaches 155 degrees F on an instant read thermometer.
-Turn the broiler on to high, and broil the skin for 2 minutes and make sure you don’t take your eyes away from it (it can burn very quickly).
+- Roast the chicken for 30-35 minutes (depending on the size of the breasts) until the interior reaches 155 degrees F. Turn the broiler on to high, and broil the skin for 2 minutes and make sure you don’t take your eyes away from it (it can burn very quickly).
 I like to keep the chicken in the center of the oven when broiling so I can watch.

 - Now on to the sauce.
 In a large skillet, combine the stock, wine, and orange juice and reduce on high heat for about 10 minutes, until reduced to a thick consistency.
 When you are ready to take your sauce off the heat, throw the herbs in, and serve it below your chicken (don’t pour on top of your chicken or else you’ll soak the crispy skin)!
 Enjoy!!!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.